rugbyprof/5143-Operating-Systems/Assignments/P02/README.md

 ## Requirements

-- Using the provided example code, create a sqlite database to store the appropriate file system files and metadata for each file.
-You can change the `schema` (table structure) if you feel it will improve your own version.
-But your filesystem should be designed (not necessarily implemented) to do the following:
+- Create a sqlite database to store the appropriate file system files, directories, and metadata for each.
+- You can change the provided `schema` (table structure) if you feel it will improve your own version, but you must be able to support the file systems basic purposes (listed way above).

-  -
--
+- Your implementation should be written in a class that extends through composition or inheritance another more generic class that interfaces with Sqlite performing basic queries.
+For example, a `Sqlite Class` which provides basic inserts, updates, selects, and deletes (with some other helper methods of course) would be used by a `Filesystem Class` that supports everything listed in the **File System Purpose** section.
+- I created a logical (yet fake) file system such that each id is correct.
+Meaning, each parent id for files and directories matches as it should.
+I did not create the "assembly code" for each of those files however and therefore there is no filesize.
+[HERE](./file-sys-primer-data.csv) is the results of the generator code.